-The climate-related strategy, risk management, metrics and targets disclosure of proposed Form 51-107B would also require disclosure regarding GHG emissions, which would require, among other things, disclosure of all direct GHG emissions national instruments Certain existing currently apply to an issuer's disclosure of climaterelated information.
+Certain existing national instruments may currently apply to an issuer's disclosure of climaterelated information.
 For instance, Form 51-102F1 Management's Discussion and Analysis and Form 51-102F2AnnualInformationFormnotethat"materiality" is the deciding factor when determining whether information is required to be disclosed, and the latter specifically requires issuers, when completing their annual information forms, to note material risk factors that may influence an investor's decision to purchase the issuer's securities.
 National Policy 58-201 Corporate Governance Guidelines, National Instrument 52-110 Audit Committees and National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings set out guidelines for adopting corporate governance mechanisms and internal controls and procedures to identify and manage principal risks and opportunities, including climate-related risks and opportunities.
 The details of an issuer's corporate governance policies and practices are ultimately disclosed in an issuer's continuous disclosure documents, if required.
-While the CSA is exhibiting an increased interest in an issuer's ESG-related disclosures and may impose regulatory penalties on an issuer for failing to publish adequate public disclosures, proxy advisory firms in Canada such as Glass Lewis, Board Games, and ISS Corporate Solutions are also exhibiting an increased interest in an issuer's ESG performance and may take such action as advising shareholders to vote against incumbent or nominee directors in an issuer's upcoming annual general meeting if, for example, an issuer's disclosure on governance practices, including board diversity, are insufficiently detailed or exhibit an inadequate commitment to good governance by the entity.
+While the CSA is exhibiting an increased interest in an issuer's ESG-related disclosures and may impose regulatory penalties on an issuer for failing to publish adequate public disclosures, proxy advisory firms in Canada such as Glass Lewis, Board Games and ISS Corporate Solutions are also exhibiting an increased interest in an issuer's ESG performance and may take such action as advising shareholders to vote against incumbent or nominee directors in an issuer's upcoming annual general meeting if, for example, an issuer's disclosure on governance practices, including board diversity, are insufficiently detailed or exhibit an inadequate commitment to good governance by the entity.